anei/obsidian-yt-video-summarizer/README.md

 ## Features

 -   🎥 Extract transcripts from YouTube videos
--   🤖 Generate summaries using Gemini AI
+-   🤖 Generate summaries using various LLMs: Gemini, OpenAI, Anthropic (Claude), and other compatible models
 -   📝 Create structured notes with key points
 -   🔍 Identify and explain technical terms
 -   📊 Format summaries with metadata and tags